-This condition is another widespread cause of arm pain.
-It occurs due to a pinched nerve located in the carpel tunnel, a region that protects the nerves that are employed in hand movement.
-Persons who suffer from carpel tunnel syndrome suffer from pain, numbness, and tingling in their arms, hands, and fingers.
-Although the symptoms may not persist constantly, a weakness may be felt in the limbs, which can result in the tendency to drop things and restricted movements.
-Therefore, if arm pain occurs in conjunction with hand and wrist discomfort or pain, it may be advantageous to get tested for carpel tunnel syndrome.
+Carpal tunnel syndrome is a common cause of arm pain.
+It occurs due to a pinched nerve located in the carpal tunnel, a passageway in the wrist that protects the median nerve and tendons which generate finger and thumb movement.
+People who have carpal tunnel syndrome experience pain, numbness, and tingling in their arms, hands and fingers.
+Weakness in the hands may also occur which results in restricted movement and the tendency to drop things.
+If arm pain occurs in conjunction with hand and wrist discomfort or pain, it may be beneficial to get tested for carpal tunnel syndrome.

-This is a condition that involves inflammation of the fluid-filled bags present beneath the skin, called bursas.
-The purpose of these sacks is to act as a buffer between the bones and tendons, however in the event of an injury or simple redundant movements, they can swell up and cause tenderness and pain.
-Although bursitis can occur at any area of the body where there are bursas, the arms and shoulders are the most commonly affected regions.
-Generally, bursitis is not a very serious condition and it can be treated with ice packs and/or over-the-counter pain medications.
-Despite the easy treatment, repeated straining of affected regions may delay full recovery and possibly lead to complications.
+This condition involves inflammation of the fluid-filled sacs (bursae) present beneath the skin.
+Bursae act as a buffer between the bones and tendons; however, in the event of an injury or repetitive movement, they can swell and cause tenderness and pain.
+Although bursitis can occur in various areas of the body, the arms and shoulders are the most commonly affected regions.
+Generally, bursitis is not a serious condition and can usually be treated with ice packs and over-the-counter pain medication.
+Despite the simple treatment, repeated straining of affected regions may delay full recovery and possibly lead to complications.

-This form of arthritis is a chronic inflammatory ailment that results in loss of joint function, particularly in the hands, wrists, elbows, and feet.
-Rheumatoid arthritis is a progressive autoimmune disorder that results in stiffness and painful swelling, slowly causing deformity of the joints.
-While this ailment generally affects people over 40 years of age, it can occur at any age.
-Common symptoms include fatigue, tenderness in joints, morning stiffness, and weight loss.
+Rheumatoid arthritis is a chronic inflammatory condition that results in loss of proper joint function, particularly in the hands, wrists, elbows and feet.
+It is a progressive autoimmune disorder that causes stiffness and painful swelling in the joints.
+Over time, rheumatoid arthritis can lead to joint deformity.
+While this condition generally affects people over 40, it can occur at any age.
+Common symptoms include: fatigue, joint tenderness, morning stiffness, and weight loss.

 Rotator Cuff Injury

-The rotator cuff is essentially the muscles that surround the joint of the shoulder and maintain the position of the upper arm within the shoulder socket.
-An injury of this group of muscles can cause soreness when the shoulder joint is used.
-These tendons generally become damaged due to stress, a fall, or lifting objects incorrectly.
-In the event that the rotator cuff is extensively injured, surgical repair or a replacement of the joint may be required.
-In addition, physical therapy can aid in improving the strength and flexibility of the joint.
+The rotator cuff is comprised of muscles and tendons that surround the joint of the shoulder and maintain the position of the upper arm within the shoulder socket.
+An injury to the rotator cuff produces soreness and pain when the shoulder joint is used.
+The rotator cuff generally gets damaged due to physical stress, an awkward fall, or improper lifting.
+Physical therapy can aid in improving the strength and flexibility of the joint.
+If the rotator cuff is severely injured, surgical repair or replacement of the joint may be required.

 Swelling and tenderness of the tendons is referred to as tendinitis.
-The tendons are stretchy tissues that connect muscles to bones and can easily become injured following repetitive stress, especially in the wrist, shoulder, and elbow.
-When playing sports like baseball, tennis, or golf, tendinitis can occur as a result of incorrect posture.
+The tendons are stretchy tissues that connect muscles to bones and can easily become injured from repetitive physical stress (especially tendons in the wrist, shoulder, and elbow).
+People who play sports, such as baseball, tennis, or golf, are most at risk for developing tendinitis.